What is my actual return?

 Tax on your assets ('vermogensrendementsheffing'): the income from savings and investments × the tax rate in Box 3.

-You pay tax on the return from your assets in Box 3.
+You pay tax on the return on your assets in Box 3.
 Until now, we have always worked with fixed percentages that are close to the actual return rates.
 This is called the notional return ('fictief rendement').

 However, based on rulings of the Supreme Court (Hoge Raad), we must tax your actual return if it is lower than the notional return.